If you’re naive awesome enough to still want to change the world, you’re in the right place.

-Hi, I’m Margo Aaron, former psychological-researcher turned stranger on the internet that you’re reading right now.
+Hi, I'm Margo Aaron, recovering digital marketer turned stranger on the internet that you’re reading right now.

 A few years ago, someone asked me what happened to my "drive to save the world."